iDonJose/SwiftXtend/README.md

 # SwiftXtend

-> `SwiftXtend` adds a set of handy classes and extends Swift.
+`SwiftXtend` offers some new fancy classes, new handy protocols and extends Swift types.
+It allows you to boost your productivity while using Swift.
 <p align="center">
 	<a href="https://swift.org">
         <img src="https://img.shields.io/badge/Swift-4.2-orange.svg" />